 When to Visit Morant’s Curve

-If you hope to catch a train traveling along the train tracks it’s best to visit on a weekday.
-The train line service business along the railroad so it sees the most frequent traffic during the business days and during working hours.
+If you hope to catch a train traveling along the train tracks, visiting on a weekday is best.
+The train line service businesses along the railroad, so it sees the most frequent traffic during business days and during working hours.

-If you visit during the weekday trains come almost every hour.
+If you visit on a weekday, trains come almost every hour.
 However, there is no guarantee, and CPR does not post schedules for security reasons.
-We’ve waited over an hour before in the dead of winter for the train only for it to never come.
+We’ve waited over an hour before in the dead of winter for the train, only for it to never come.
 We left with very frozen faces and fingers, and the photo you see above!

 How Long Should You Spend at Morant’s Curve?

 If visiting in the winter, make sure to dress warm.
-Hats, gloves, and a good parka are all your friend if you plan on standing outside waiting for the train.
+Hats, gloves, and a good parka are all your friends if you plan on standing outside waiting for the train.

 Of course, you could wait in your car and listen for a train horn.
-Though, you’ll have to run, cross a street, and get your camera ready very quickly.
+Though, you’ll have to run, cross a street, and get your camera ready very quickly – but we’ve done it, and it’s certainly possible!

 Tips For Photographs at Morant’s Curve